CDRT/mk_blog/docs/posts/intune_bios_password.md

 ## Preparing the Win32 App

-Copy the password file (.ini) and the Think Bios Config Tool (.hta) to a new directory.
+Copy the password file (.ini) and the Think BIOS Config Tool (.hta) to a new directory.

 Download the **Update-SVP.ps1** file from my [GitHub](https://github.com/philjorgensen/Intune/tree/main/Win32%20Apps/ThinkBiosConfigTool) and save it to the directory containing the .hta and .ini.